Malthe57/comsocsci2022_AFR_website/content/network-analysis.md

  indicating that smaller degrees are the most frequent.
 This is reflected in the median degree of the reviewer network, which is much lower than median degree of the random network.
-On the other hand, the degree distribution for the random network has an almost identical mean and median, and it closely closely resembles a Gaussian distribution.
+On the other hand, the degree distribution for the random network has an almost identical mean and median, and it closely resembles a Gaussian distribution.
 According to[^1], the degree distribution of a random network should follow a binomial distribution (which approximates a Gaussian distribution as the number of samples goes towards infinity).
 [^1]: [Degree distribution](http://networksciencebook.com/chapter/3#degree-distribution)